-For day pupils, it is the responsibility of the parent/guardian to take the pupil to the nearest Emergency Department if it is recommended by the Lead First Aider.
+It is the responsibility of the parent/guardian to take the pupil to the nearest Emergency Department if it is recommended by the Lead First Aider.
 The policy for taking pupils to hospital should be referred to in First Aid Policy, with reference also to the safeguarding policy.